keep your mind with your body

 My mantra these days is: 'keep your mind with your body.'

 Try it.
-It sounds so simple.. yet it's not easy.
-Is it worth it, then?
+It sounds so simple.. but it's not easy.
+So is it worth it?
 Oh, yeah!

 Live a wealthy life.